-The CCNE Board considers formal requests for implementation of the complaint process provided that the complainant: a) illustrates the full nature of the complaint in writing, describing how CCNE standards or procedures have been violated, and b) indicates his/her willingness to allow CCNE to notify the program and the parent institution of the exact nature of the complaint, including the identity of the originator of the complaint.
-The Board may take whatever action it deems appropriate regarding verbal complaints, complaints that are submitted anonymously, or complaints in which the complainant has not given consent to being identified.
+The CCNE Board considers formal requests for implementation of the complaint process provided that the complainant: a) provides to CCNE the complainant's full name, phone number, and email address, b) illustrates the full nature of the complaint in writing, describing any alleged noncompliance with CCNE standards and/or procedures, c) indicates willingness to allow CCNE to provide the complaint to the program, and d) indicates willingness to allow CCNE to identify the complainant by name to the program.
+The complaint will be provided to the chief nurse administrator of the program.
+Therefore, it is the complainant's responsibility to omit or redact any information from the written complaint that the complainant does not want CCNE to provide to the program.
+The Board may take whatever action it deems appropriate regarding verbal complaints, duplicative complaints, complaints that are submitted anonymously, or complaints in which the complainant has not given written consent for the complaint to be provided to the program.

-Complaints may be directed to the "CCNE Complaints Administrator" and sent to the CCNE office at: 655 K Street, NW, Washington, DC 20001.
+Complaints may be directed to the "CCNE Complaints Administrator" and sent to the CCNE office at: 655 K Street NW, Suite 750, Washington, DC 20001.